tsunami416604/azure-docs.hu-hu/articles/iot-dps/how-to-provision-multitenant.md

-## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Az Azure IoT C SDK-t fejlesztési környezet előkészítése
+## <a name="prepare-the-azure-iot-c-sdk-development-environment"></a>Prepare the Azure IoT C SDK development environment

-Ebben a szakaszban az egyes virtuális Gépeken az Azure IoT C SDK fogja klónozni.
-Az SDK tartalmaz egy mintát, amely minden régióból egy bérlő eszközregisztrációs szimulálni fogja.
+In this section, you will clone the Azure IoT C SDK on each VM.
+The SDK contains a sample that will simulate a tenant's device provisioning from each region.

-1. Minden virtuális gép telepítése **Cmake**, **g ++** , **gcc**, és [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) a következő parancsokkal:
+1. For each VM, install **Cmake**, **g++** , **gcc**, and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) using the following commands:

     ```bash
     sudo apt-get update